bdunko/Charon-s-Obol/notes/Obol/Data/Coins.md

 		- [ ] ??? - Randomly apply bless/curse, freeze/ignite, gold/stone
 		- [ ] (God Power?) - Repeat the last 3 abilities you've used this turn on random targets.
 	- [ ] **Shop**
-		- [ ] Jason - Golden fleece - 3 stacks may be spent in the shop to reroll coins.
-Also reduces the cost of all coins in the shop by 1 per fleece.
+		- [x] Jason - Golden fleece - Gain a golden fleece.
+All coins cost 1 less soul for each golden fleece you have.
 	- [ ] **Recharge**
 		- [ ] ??? - Turn this coin to tails.
 Flip its neighbors to heads and add 1/2/3/4 charges.
+		- [ ] ??? - Choose a coin.
+Give it 1/2/3/4 power charges and Curse it.
+		- [ ] ??? - Choose a coin.
+Give it 1/2/3/4 charges and turn it to stone permanently.
 	- [ ] **Souls**
 		- [ ] ??? - Turn a coin from heads to tails, then gain shards.
-		- [ ] ??? - Transform a coin into a generic Obol/Diobol/Triobol/Tetrobol for this toss.
+		- [ ] ??? - Transform a coin into a generic Obol/Diobol/Triobol/Tetrobol for this round.
 		- [ ] ??? - Increase the tails downside of each of your other coins by 1/2/3/4, and the souls payoff of each of your payoff coins by 1/2/3/4.
 	- [ ] **Passive/Passive-ish**
 		- [ ] Medallion - Doesn't flip, takes a coin slot.
 When you would run out of life, this is destroyed instead, then perform a miracle! (random very good thing happens)